mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/cli/dkp/create/workspace/index.md

 ### SEE ALSO

-* [dkp create](/dkp/kommander/2.2/cli/dkp/create/)	 - Create one of [appdeployment, bootstrap, capi-components, cluster, image-bundle, nodepool, workspace]
+* [dkp create](/dkp/kommander/2.2/cli/dkp/create/)	 - Create one of [appdeployment, bootstrap, capi-components, chart-bundle, cluster, image-bundle, nodepool, workspace]